-The following sets forth information in respect of securities authorized for issuance under our equity compensation plans as at December 31, 2014.
+The following sets forth information in respect of securities authorized for issuance under our equity compensation plans as at December 31, 2015.

-Plan Category Number of securities to be issued upon exercise of outstanding options and share awards (2) (a) Weighted average exercise price of outstanding options (b) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) Equity compensation plans approved by securityholders (1) 5,036,449 \$6.97 11,439,598 Equity compensation plans not approved by securityholders - - - Total 5,036,449 \$6.97 11,439,598
+Plan Category Number of securities to be issued upon exercise of outstanding options and share awards (2)(3) Weighted average exercise price of outstanding options (b) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) (c) Equity compensation plans approved by securityholders (1) 4,270,108 \$7.31 15,269,860 Equity compensation plans not approved by securityholders - - - Total 4,270,108 \$7.31 15,269,860

 - (1) The only compensation plans under which any of our equity securities may be issued is our stock option plan and our award incentive plan.
-These plans reserve for issuance a maximum of 6.5% of our issued and outstanding common shares at any given time. - (2) The number of common shares issuable pursuant to the award incentive plan does not include the dividend equivalents that will accumulate on the underlying grants and assumes a payout multiplier of 1x for the performance-based awards.
+These plans currently reserve for issuance a maximum of 6.5% of our issued and outstanding common shares at any given time. - (2) The number of common shares issuable pursuant to the award incentive plan does not include the dividend equivalents that will accumulate on the underlying grants and assumes a payout multiplier of 1x for the performance-based awards. - (3) During the year ended December 31, 2015, we issued 1,153,357 common shares pursuant to options exercised during the year and 1,397,348 common shares to settle outstanding share awards paid during the year.